 - Take into account your assets’ past performance and current condition,

-- Enable you to predict the future performance of your assets, perform preventive maintenance only when it is absolutely necessary, and prevent costly asset failures and breakdowns – thereby reducing asset downtime and maintenance costs and improving customer satisfaction.
+- Enable you to predict the future performance of your assets, perform preventive maintenance only when necessary, and prevent costly asset failures and breakdown.

-Step #5: Make optimized decisions that ensure predictive maintenance excellence.
+5. Make optimized decisions that ensure predictive maintenance excellence

-Beyond merely being able to create optimized maintenance plans and schedules, the ultimate goal of implementing an algorithmic planning and optimization system is to empower planners and key stakeholders in your company to make optimized decisions about which maintenance tasks and when to do them.
+Beyond merely being able to create optimized maintenance plans and schedules, the goal of implementing an algorithmic planning and optimization system is to empower planners and key stakeholders in your company to make optimized decisions about the frequency and duration of future maintenance.